pukar10/homelab-master/README.md

 ## To do
 - [x] Upgrade to Proxmox 9
-- [ ] Determine how to handle secrets (storing, push)
+- [ ] Determine how to handle secrets (storing, push) and passwords
-- [ ] Create a list of desired Homelab services
+- [ ] Create a list of desired Homelab services and their purpose
 - [ ] Finish all infrastrcuture deploy repos
+- [ ] Finish all service deploy repos

 ## Index

-Cert-manager-deploy

-External-secrets-deploy
-* Can both pull and generate secrets.
-Able to push them to a secret store.

 [Proxmox-deploy](https://github.com/pukar10/proxmox-deploy)
 * Declarative Terraform repo to deploy n VMs onto n hosts with differing configurations.